leoAshu/100x-cohort/week-07/README.md

 -   only provides syntactical sugar to avoid passing state through props
 -   does not fix the unnecessary re-renders
     -   in the example below, even if context not used in Counter, it still re-renders
+    -   state management libraries like `Recoil` solve this issue
+-   in summary, context api only makes syntax cleaner (get rid of prop drilling) and not to make rendering more efficient

 ```javascript
 // CountContext.jsx